-The main research questions of my lab concern the interface of motivation with cognition and behaviour.
-For example, when motivational state changes, say from hunger to satiety, what effect does this have on attention and memory, and on goal-directed behaviour?
-More fundamentally, what psychological processes determine our behaviour?
-Are we consciously aware of the motives underlying our choices?
+Associated questions: are we consciously aware of the motives underlying our choices?
 In what way do motives make incentives salient?
-I use cognitive behavioural paradigms to address these questions and incorporate autonomic measures of arousal where appropriate.
+Are there multiple systems (e.g. dual-process models) in the brain that determine behavioural control?
+Generally I use cognitive-behavioural paradigms to address these questions and incorporate autonomic measures of arousal where appropriate.
 In the past I have also used fMRI to explore the neural systems and processes underlying motivation-cognition interactions.

-- Dual-process theories of motivational control – It has been argued that parallel implicit and explicit systems compete for behavioural control.
+With respect to dual-process theories of motivational control, it has been argued that parallel implicit and explicit systems compete for behavioural control.
 Certainly, in the motive literature, it has been argued that implicit motive strength accounts for our everyday spontaneous behaviour.
 As such, is much of our daily routine behaviour stimulus-bound – do we underestimate the power of environmental triggers in controlling our behaviour?
 Dual-process theories of motivational control attempt to provide theoretical accounts for will power, addictions and the inner motives behind our goal direction.
-[Projects funded by WICN.]

-- Equivalence of motives – When we are hungry food becomes more salient and we are more likely to adopt food-related goals.
+More broadly, is there a universal equivalence across motives?
+For example, when we are hungry food becomes more salient and we are more likely to attend and orient to food stimuli, and also adopt food-related goals.
 Once sated, our goals are re-prioritized accordingly.
-Is this also true for ‘higher order’ motives systems such as Power, Affiliation and Achievement?
+Is this also true for ‘higher order’ motives systems such as Power-Autonomy, Affiliation and Achievement?

 Applied Positive Psychology